python/mypy/docs/source/running_mypy.rst

 This section describes how exactly mypy maps the provided paths to modules to type check.

-- mypy will check all paths provided that correspond to files.
+- Mypy will check all paths provided that correspond to files.

-- mypy will recursively discover and check all files ending in ``.py`` or ``.pyi`` in directory paths provided.
+- Mypy will recursively discover and check all files ending in ``.py`` or ``.pyi`` in directory paths provided.

 - For each file to be checked, mypy will attempt to associate the file (e.g.
   ``project/foo/bar/baz.py``) with a fully qualified module name (e.g.
   ``foo.bar.baz``).
-The directory the package is in (``project``) is then add to mypy's module search paths.
+The directory the package is in (``project``) is then added to mypy's module search paths.

 How mypy determines fully qualified module names depends on if the options :option:`--namespace-packages <mypy --namespace-packages>` and